-4. Activities & Seminars
+5. Activities & Seminars

 Every student at MBKU can become a capable, caring, and inspired health care professional through academic and personal growth.
 The mission of the Student Achievement Center (SAC) is to provide services and support to help all students reach that goal.
-The following activities and seminars are available to all students at no cost and advertised on MBKU social media pages, the University events calendar, SAC Moodle page, Presence, e-mail, and campus flyers.
+The following activities and seminars are available to all students at no cost and advertised on MBKU social media pages, the University events calendar, Presence, e-mail, and campus flyers.

-Welcome Back BBO
+Welcome Back BBQ

-On Friday of the first week of Fall classes, the University Student Extracurricular Committee (part of the MBKU Student Association) hosts a "Welcome Back BBQ" where all new and returning MBKU students and faculty gather to socialize and ring in a new academic year on the Commons lawn.
-Lots of food, snacks and drinks are provided along with a little bit of entertainment including music and a rowdy pie-eating contest.
+Held during the first few weeks of Fall classes, the University Student Extracurricular Committee (part of the MBKU Student Government Association) hosts a "Welcome Back BBQ" where all new and returning MBKU students and faculty gather to socialize and ring in a new academic year on the Commons lawn.
+Lots of food, snacks and drinks are provided along with a little bit of entertainment.
 Spouses and children are welcome to attend.